What's a waitlist?

 Why does ISIS sometimes show zero seats available when enrollment in the course is lower than capacity?

 When a seat opens in a course because a registered student drops it, ISIS doesn’t automatically promote anyone from the waitlist to fill it.
 We wait to hear from the instructor which student should be moved from the waitlist into that empty seat.
 While we wait, that seat is empty, but not available to other students.
 ISIS is protecting it, so that the waitlist will not be bypassed.

-While I’m on the waitlist, how can I get access to the ella course site?
+While I’m on the waitlist, how can I get access to the Moodle course site?

 At the start of the semester, everyone on the waitlist will automatically have temporary access to the course’s Moodle site (if it has one!).
 This will allow you to begin the work of the course, if you have the instructor’s permission to do so.
 However, at the end of add/drop, all students still on the waitlist are dropped and will lose access to the Moodle site; by then, you should either be registered in the course or have stopped participating in it.